Mark Ruffalo: Civil rights

 Ruffalo is pro-choice.
 He has explained his opinion by saying: "I don't want to turn back the hands of time to when women shuttled across state lines in the thick of night to resolve an unwanted pregnancy, in a cheap hotel room."
 Ruffalo has called for an economic revolution, saying that "capitalism today is failing us, killing us, and robbing from our children's future."

-He has shown support for the LGBT community; however, he has received backlash from the transgender community for supporting the casting of a man, Matt Bomer, to play a trans woman in the film Anything, on which Ruffalo was an executive producer.
+He has shown support for the LGBTQ community; however, he has received backlash from the transgender community for supporting the casting of Matt Bomer, a cisgender man, to play a trans woman in the film Anything, on which Ruffalo was an executive producer.